curl/curl/docs/CHECKSRC.md

-checksrc does not check and verify the code against the entire style guide, but the script is instead an effort to detect the most common mistakes and syntax mistakes that contributers make before they get accustomed to our code style.
+checksrc does not check and verify the code against the entire style guide, but the script is instead an effort to detect the most common mistakes and syntax mistakes that contributors make before they get accustomed to our code style.
 Heck, many of us regulars do the mistakes too and this script helps us keep the code in shape.